ANutley/dislink/README.md

 4. Once the project has been built find the jar named `dislink-1.0-SNAPSHOT-all.jar`
 5. Find the default config file [here](https://github.com/ANutley/dislink/blob/master/src/main/resources/config.yml)
 6. Copy the jar file and the config file to a new directory
+7. Create a bot application [here](https://discord.com/developers/applications) and copy the bot-token
-7. Edit the config file and fill it in with the correct values
+9. Edit the config file and fill in the BotToken and other values
-8. Run the jar file using `java -jar dislink-1.0-SNAPSHOT-all.jar`
+10. Run the jar file using `java -jar dislink-1.0-SNAPSHOT-all.jar`
-9. Invite the bot to the server(s) you want to link channels in
+11. Invite the bot to the server(s) you want to link channels in

 After that you should be good to go.